apostrophe-express

 send the header.

-All non-safe HTTP requests (not GET
+All non-safe HTTP requests (not GET, HEAD, OPTIONS or TRACE)

 automatically receive this proection via the csrf middleware, which